-In this unit students explore how the musculoskeletal and cardiorespiratory systems work together to produce movement.
-Through practical activities students explore the relationships between the body systems and physical activity, sport and exercise, and how the systems adapt and adjust to the demands of the activity.
-Using a contemporary approach, students evaluate the social, cultural and environmental influences on movement.
-They consider the implications of the use of legal and illegal practices to improve the performance of the musculoskeletal and cardiorespiratory systems, evaluating perceived benefits and describing potential harms.
-They also recommend and implement strategies to minimise the risk of illness or injury to each system.
+In this unit, students explore how the musculoskeletal and cardiorespiratory systems work together to produce movement.
+Students investigate the role and function of the main structures in each system and how they respond to movement.
+Through participation in practical activities, students explore and analyse the relationships between the body systems and movement, and how these systems interact and respond at various intensities.
+Students investigate possible conditions and injuries associated with the musculoskeletal system and recommend and implement strategies to minimise and manage such injuries and conditions.
+They consider the ethical implications of using permitted and prohibited practices to improve the performance of the body systems, evaluating perceived physiological benefits and describing potential harms.